allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_cifar_classification.md

 dataset_path = Dataset.get(dataset_name=dataset_name, dataset_project=dataset_project).get_local_copy()

-trainset = datasets.CIFAR10(root=dataset_path,
+trainset = datasets.CIFAR10(
+    root=dataset_path,
     train=True,
     download=False,
-                            transform=transform)
+    transform=transform
+)
 ```
 The Dataset's [`get_local_copy`](../../references/sdk/dataset.md#get_local_copy) method will return a path to the cached,
 downloaded dataset.
 Then we provide the path to Pytorch's dataset object.

-The script then creates a neural network to train a model to classify images from the dataset that was
+The script then trains a neural network to classify images using the dataset created above.
-created above.